What Is A Payment Facilitator Payfac

 1. Provides a rapid and hassle-free onboarding process

 Working with a facilitator eliminates the need to go through traditional payment companies.
-In a traditional model, merchants need to sign a direct agreement with a sponsor bank as well as apply for a MID.
-This typically involves a lot of paperwork which can take days (sometimes weeks) to complete.
+In a traditional model, merchants need to sign a direct agreement with a sponsor bank as well as apply for an MID.
+This typically involves a lot of paperwork, which can take days—or in some cases, even weeks—to complete.

 As mentioned above, payment facilitation expedites merchants’ onboarding and underwriting process.
-They can complete their application and have a live account usually on the same day.
+They can complete their application and have a live account, usually on the same day.
 Partnering with a payment facilitator provides the shared power of setting up sub-merchants quickly.
 This streamlines new client acquisition since they don’t have to fill out paperwork or provide documentation in order to set up their account.
+PayFacs use automated tools to perform due diligence on sub-merchants, ensuring compliance, minimizing fraud, and managing risk throughout the onboarding process.

 Once sub-merchants are on-boarded and they start accepting money, payment facilitators are then responsible for providing the necessary customer service.